 Marsh-Billings-Rockefeller National Historical Park

 Marsh-Billings-Rockefeller National Historical Park is a United States National Historical Park in Woodstock, Vermont.
 The park preserves the Marsh-Billings House, as well as the site where Frederick Billings established a managed forest and a progressive dairy farm.
 The name honors Billings and the other owners of the property: George Perkins Marsh, Mary Montagu Billings French, Laurance Rockefeller, and Mary French Rockefeller.
 The Rockefellers transferred the property to the federal government in 1992.
 It is the only unit of the United States National Park System in Vermont (except for a portion of the Appalachian Trail).
+The park was honored in 2020 by being placed on Vermont’s America the Beautiful quarter.

-Reviews of Marsh-Billings-Rockefeller National Historical Park
+Visit the Marsh-Billings-Rockefeller National Historical Park Website

 There are no reviews yet.
 Be the first one to write one.